Table of Contents

 Managing hundreds or even thousands of employees across multiple locations and on different project timelines can be a Herculean task in the construction industry.
 One of the most important things you can do as a contractor is effectively sharing resources across your offices.
 This is especially true for your most important resource, your people.

-Ironically, this is one of the most difficult things to pull off because it requires systems in place that help you collaborate on, communicate, view, and adapt your workforce plan on the fly.
+Ironically, this is one of the most difficult things to achieve because it requires systems that help you collaborate on, communicate, view, and adapt your workforce plan on the fly.
 When those systems are finally in place, the benefits of sharing resources across multiple offices are manifold.

 This article will explore the benefits of sharing your people across multiple offices and locations and the steps needed to implement and manage this strategy effectively.